pulibrary/ExcelAlmaLookup/README.md

 You can use the [discussion forum](https://github.com/pulibrary/ExcelAlmaLookup/discussions) or open an [issue](https://github.com/pulibrary/ExcelAlmaLookup/issues) if you would like to request features, report bugs, or ask general questions.

+### Troubleshooting/Known Issues
+- Some users have reported that WorldCat queries always return FALSE.
+If you experience this issue, please ask your IT department to configure your firewall to allow connections to zcat.oclc.org on port 210.

 ## Example
 This example illustrates a typical use case.
 The user starts with a title list containing ISBNs and romanized titles for a set of Chinese books.